acrossfields/idilsezer/en/background-eng.md

     <tr class="table-bgsub-details">
       <td colspan="3" style="padding: 5px;">
         <p style="margin: 0;">
-          [Jun 2007 - Jul 2007] In the TAI facility located in Ankara, Türkiye, I observed modernization of F-16s, manufacturing and assembly of both metal and composite components, and other processes performed by a major Turkish manufacturer of aerospace products and services for Airbus, Sikorsky, Eurocopter, and MD Helicopters.
+          <strong>[Jun 2007 - Jul 2007]</strong> In the TAI facility located in Ankara, Türkiye, I observed modernization of F-16s, manufacturing and assembly of both metal and composite components, and other processes performed by a major Turkish manufacturer of aerospace products and services for Airbus, Sikorsky, Eurocopter, and MD Helicopters.
         </p>
       </td>
     </tr>